Razia Sultan: Reign

+In 1238, Razia Sultan sent an army led by Taj al-Din Sancar (governor of Baran) to re-assert control over Gwalior following the death of its governor.
+Minhaj-i Siraj Juzjani, who witnessed the event, stated: "Since disobedience was out of the question, I—a supporter of the victorious government and the author of these texts—set out for Delhi with Chief Qadi Ziya al-Din Junaidi and the city's notables."
+After the army seized the city, Razia rewarded Juzjani by appointing him as both the Qadi (judge) of Gwalior and the head of the Nasiriyya Madrasa in Delhi.

 During Razia's reign, the Shias revolted against the Sultanate, but the rebellion was suppressed.
 In a major incident, the Shia Qarmatians carried out an attack on the Jama masjid in Delhi.
 The Qarmatian leader Nuruddin Turk had earlier condemned the Sunni Shafi‘i and Hanafi doctrines, and had gathered nearly 1,000 supporters from Delhi, Gujarat, Sindh, and the Doab.
-On 5 March 1237, he and his supporters entered the mosque, and started killing the Sunnis assembled there for the Friday prayers, before being attacked by the citizens.
+On 5 March 1237, he and his supporters entered the mosque, and started killing the Sunnis assembled there for the Friday prayers, before being attacked (and killed) by warriors of the city and citizens.

-In 1238, Malik Hasan Qarlugh, the former Khwarazmian governor of Ghazni, faced a threat from the Mongols, and sent his son to Delhi, probably to seek a military alliance against the Mongols.
+Again in 1238, Malik Hasan Qarlugh, the former Khwarazmian governor of Ghazni, faced a threat from the Mongols, and sent his son to Delhi, probably to seek a military alliance against the Mongols.
 Razia received the prince courteously, assigned him the revenues of Baran for his expenses, but refused to form an alliance against the Mongols.